lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 EDNOTE: these domain separators are based on the prototyping OIDs assigned on the Entrust arc.
 We will need to ask for IANA early allocation of these OIDs so that we can re-compute the domain separators over the final OIDs.

 ## Rationale for choices {#sec-rationale}

-In generating the list of composite algorithms, the following general guidance was used, however, during development of this specification several algorithms were added by direct request even though they do not fit this guidance.
+In generating the list of composite algorithms, the idea was to provide composite algorithms at various security levels with varying performance charactaristics.

-* Pair equivalent security levels between component algorithms.
-* NIST-P-384 is CNSA approved [CNSA2.0] for all classification levels.
+The main design consideration in choosing pairings is to prioritize providing pairings of each ML-DSA security level with commonly-deployed traditional algorithms.
+This supports the design goal of using composites as a stepping stone to efficiently deploy post-quantum on top of existing hardeneded and certified traditional algorithm implementations.
+This was prioritized rather than attempting to exactly match the security level of the post-quantum and traditional components -- which in general is difficult to do since there is no academic consensus on how to compare the "bits of security" against classical attackers and "qubits of security" against quantum attackers.

-A single invocation of SHA3 is known to behave as a dual-PRF, and thus is sufficient for use as a KDF, see {{sec-cons-kem-combiner}}, however SHA2 is not so must be wrapped in the HMAC construction.
+SHA2 is prioritized over SHA3 in order to facilitate implementations that do not have easy access to SHA3 outside of the ML-DSA module.
+However SHA3 is used with X25519 and X448 SHA3-256 to match the construction in {{X-Wing}}.
+This also provides a slight efficiency gain for the X25519 and X448 based composites since a single invocation of SHA3 is known to behave as a dual-PRF, and thus is sufficient for use as a KDF, see {{sec-cons-kem-combiner}}, compared with an HMAC-SHA2 construction.

-Composite algorithms that use either RSA or ECDH as the traditional component are paired with HMAC-SHA2 as the KDF in order to facilitate implementations that do not have easy access to SHA3 outside of the ML-KEM function.
-Composite algorithms using Edwards curves (X25519 and X448) are paired with SHA3 for computational efficiency and for compatibility with other similar specifications.

-While it may seem odd to use 256-bit outputs at all security levels, this aligns with ML-KEM which produces a 256-bit shared secret key at all security levels.
-SHA-256 and SHA3-256 both have >= 256 bits of (2nd) pre-image resistance, which is the required property for a KDF to provide 128 bits of security, as allowed in Table 3 of {{SP.800-57pt1r5}}.
+While it may seem odd to use 256-bit outputs at all security levels, this aligns with ML-KEM [FIPS.203] which produces a 256-bit shared secret key at all security levels.
+All hash functions used have >= 256 bits of (2nd) pre-image resistance, which is the required property for a KDF to provide 128 bits of security, as allowed in Table 3 of {{SP.800-57pt1r5}}.
 Composite algorithms at higher security levels use a larger hash function in order to preserve internal collision resistance of the hash function at a comparable strength to the underlying component algorithms up to the point where truncation to a 256-bit output is performed.

 ## RSA-OAEP Parameters {#sect-rsaoaep-params}